nTh0rn/sCMDra/README.md

   </ol>
 </details>

 <!-- ABOUT -->
 ## About

-sCMDra is quickly accessible in Command Prompt using a customizable keyword, `repo` by default.
-It parses a specified folder for Git repositories and lists them for you to access quickly.
+sCMDra parses your repositories and lists them in Command Prompt from a single command, allowing quick access to your projects from anywhere.

-After selecting a repository, your CMD session is redirected to the corresponding folder and Windows Explorer is opened to the selected repository.
+After selecting a repository, your CMD session is redirected and Windows Explorer is opened.

 ![Screenshot](https://nthorn.com/images/sCMDra/sCMDra.png)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- INSTALLATION -->